siddharth96/windows-tweaker/README.md

 1. Download [Visual Studio Express 2013 for Windows Desktop](http://msdn.microsoft.com/en-us/dn369242), in case you don't have a paid license for Visual Studio 2013.

-2. Download .net Framework 4.5 from [here](http://www.microsoft.com/en-in/download/details.aspx?id=40779)

-3. Clone the repository
+2. Clone the repository

     ```git clone git@github.com:siddharth96/windows-tweaker.git```

-4. Create a new class called ```Keys.Local.cs```, and paste in the following code:-
+3. Create a new class called ```Keys.Local.cs```, and paste in the following code:-
 ```csharp
 namespace WindowsTweaker {
     internal static partial class Keys { }